 - Benefits from AI usage: This refers to the opportunities, advantages, or help that AI usage offers to society.
-It may encompass improved efficiency, enhanced decision-making, automation of repetitive tasks, and the potential for innovative solutions, fostering advancements across diversity of occupations or fields.
+It may encompass improved efficiency, enhanced decision-making, automation of repetitive tasks, and the potential for innovative solutions, thereby fostering advancements across a diverse range of occupations or fields.